DNDA's EcoArts Program

 EcoArts is a unique model for arts-based environmental education and engagement where programs take place both indoors and outdoors.
 Lessons are inspired by, made from, and/or created in nature.
-Our curriculum is designed to increase artistic skill, advance environmental awareness, foster positive identity, and increase social competence.
+Our curriculum is designed to increase artistic skill, foster positive identity, increase social competence, and advance environmental awareness.

-We bring neighbors together who live in one of the many Delridge neighborhoods through our programs.
-We aim to foster community resilience through consistent and purposeful programming.
+We bring neighbors together who live in one of the many Delridge neighborhoods through our EcoArts programmming.
 Furthermore, our Teaching Artists are from the communities we serve.
-Because of their leadership, EcoArts projects reflect the unique cultures within each of the communities we serve.

 Featured EcoArts Projects